 Inter-generational pointers

-Pointers from old to young generations, called inter-generational pointers can be handled in two different ways:
+can be handled in two different ways:

-- 1. by scanning without collecting older generations during a minor collection, - 2. by detecting pointer writes using a write barrier implemented either in software or through hardware support and remembering intergenerational pointers.
+- 1. by scanning without collecting older generations during a minor collection, - 2. by detecting pointer writes using a write barrier implemented either in software or through hardware support - and remembering intergenerational pointers.